EternalBlissed/emulation-station-nix/README.md

-# Nix-flake Dev Environment for Emulating
+# Nix-flake Dev Environment for Emulating Games

 This repository contains a Nix-flake development environment for emulating various game consoles and computers.